concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 Social media posts and reviews

 In addition to surveys, social media posts and reviews offer another channel to gather unsolicited feedback and insights into customer sentiment.
+Social listening to these posts and reviews can provide valuable customer experience insights, helping teams understand how users perceive and interact with your product across digital touchpoints.
 Encouraging customers to provide unsolicited feedback in their own words can yield more specific and constructive insights.

 Talk with your team